-Florida-based NGWA Board of Directors Vice President Merritt Partridge, with Partridge Well Drilling Co.
+Florida-based NGWA President-Elect Merritt Partridge, with Partridge Well Drilling Co.
 Inc., shares steps to protect your well and water source before and after the storm.

 There is not a great deal to do before a storm, but these simple steps can save a great deal of time, money and hassle later.